rolz/gitback/README.md

 * add any app name
 * insert your homepage url: http://3da9c26d.ngrok.com/
 * insert callback url is i.e. http://3da9c26d.ngrok.com/callback
-* Save your Client ID & Client Secret for later and then save application
+* Take note of your Client ID & Client Secret for later
-* Go to local app directory root and `echo "# Github" >> .env`
+* Go to the app directory root and `echo "# Github" >> .env`
-* Then add following to file with your own client id and secret saved from earlier:
+* Then in editor add following to .env file:
 ```
 CLIENTID=XXX
 CLIENTSECRET=XXX